Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0010-extending-ltb-with-new-node-types.md

 ### Negative Consequences

-* Go Templates are not as powerful as Go, which could make it harder for
+* Go Templates are not as powerful as Go, which could make it harder.

 ## Links